Lulu Haangala

 Lulu Haangala (born 12 March 1984), also known by her married name Luyando Haangala Wood is a Zambian media and communications consultant, TV personality, local government-certified Master of Ceremonies and is also US Embassy Zambia Youth Ambassador, Pizza Hut Zambia and Samsung Zambia Brand Ambassador and the founder of #WeKeepMoving Foundation and in December 2014 Lulu became partners with Dagon Holding Media.
 Lulu has also been featured in the 2016 May issue of a South African Magazine Mamas & Papas as the cover story.

 Early life

 Lulu was born Luyando Haangala in 1984 the first born daughter in a family of four.
 Lulu did two years of her primary education in Zambia the rest of it, including secondary education, was done in Zimbabwe.
 She was educated at Baraton University in Kenya where she did her first year of university.
-This, however, did not work well and she instead relocated to Cape Town, South Africa, where she studied for 4 years and has a B.A. in communications and a Minor in Business degree in 2005 and also has a certificate in Diplomatic Practice and Protocol through the Zambian Institute of Diplomacy and International Studies in 2008.
+This, however, did not work well and she instead relocated to Cape Town, South Africa, where she studied for 4 years and got her B.A. in communications and a Minor in Business degree in 2005.
+She also got a certificate in Diplomatic Practice and Protocol through the Zambian Institute of Diplomacy and International Studies in 2008.